computer-lab/computerlab.io/source/_posts/django-rest-framework-roles.md

 published: true
 ---

 > "I should talk now about Phaedrus’ knife.
-It’ll help understand some of the
+It’ll help you understand some of the
 > things we talked about.
 The application of this knife, the division of the
 > world into parts and the building of this structure, is something everybody
 > does."